jthibault03/tp/docs/UserGuide.md

 Note:
 - The amount must be positive.
    - The percentage must be between 0 and 100 and the sum of the percentages of all participants must be 100.
-   - The payer may not be involved in the bill: i.e the payer may not be in the list of participants.
 - The listed percentages are attributed to the listed users in the order that they appear.
 For example, in the below command, Bob is responsible for 50% of the bill, Charles for 45%, and Denise for 5%.
 `addbill /trip China /n breakfast /payer Bob /others Charles Denise /amount 45 /percentages 50 45 5`